Radiant, Elegant, Voguish, Irresistible, Vibrant, Enticing, Dazzling

 The reasons to love cranial prosthesis medical-grade wig includes:

-* Protect natural hair * Conceal hair loss *Give wearers a natural look *Highly durable
+* Protect natural hair * Conceal hair loss *Give wearers a versatile look *Highly durable

 *Offer breathability *Can be customized *Hair Variety